Measurement of correlations among net-charge, net-proton, and net-kaon multiplicity distributions in Pb$-$Pb collisions at $\sqrt{s_\text{NN}}=5.02$ TeV: Results

 The correlations $C_\mathrm{Q,p}$, $C_\mathrm{Q,K}$, and $C_\mathrm{p,K}$ are shown in the top, middle, and bottom panels, respectively, in Fig.~\ref{fig:CQpQKpK}.
 The left column presents results obtained for Set 1 $p_\mathrm{T}$ acceptance, while the right column shows results for Set 2.
 All three correlations exhibit a weak centrality dependence, with $C_\mathrm{p,K}$ following a trend opposite to that of $C_\mathrm{Q,K}$ and $C_\mathrm{Q,p}$.
+This weak centrality dependence is expected, as these correlations are presented in terms of ratios, which are intensive quantities and thus largely insensitive to system size and volume fluctuations.
 The deviation from the Poisson baseline (unity for $C_\mathrm{Q,p}$ and $C_\mathrm{Q,K}$, and zero for $C_\mathrm{p,K}$) can be attributed to dynamic effects such as collectivity, resonance decays, and charge conservation~\cite{Garg:2013ata, Vovchenko:2020kwg, Braun-Munzinger:2019yxj, Bluhm:2020mpc, Mishra:2016qyj}.